 This bill would delete the above partial smog check exemption for collector motor vehicles from existing law.
-Instead, the bill would fully exempt a collector motor vehicle from the smog check requirement if the vehicle is at least 35 model years old and proof is submitted that the motor vehicle is insured as a collector motor vehicle, as specified.
+Instead, the bill would fully exempt a collector motor vehicle from the smog check requirement, both biennially and at transfer, if the vehicle is at least 35 model years old.
+The bill would be known, and may be cited as, Leno's Law.

 Statutes affected: SB 712: 44011 HSC